They Shoot Horses, Don't They? (film): Filming

-During filming there was an issue with Susannah York, who wanted a guarantee she would be able to make Country Dance.
+During filming, there was an issue with York, who wanted a guarantee she would be able to make Country Dance.
 When this was not forthcoming, it seemed she would have to be replaced and Pollack suggested Sally Kellerman.
 However, York relented and agreed to make the film.

 The film uses the unusual technique of flashforward (glimpses of the future).
-It occurs during the last 18 minutes of the film, as passages appear foreshadowing the fate of Robert, just before the tragic ending.
-Costar Gig Young was noted for his deep characterization of Rocky: he patterned his character after the bandleader and radio personality Ben Bernie, and used Bernie's famous catchphrase, "Yowza!
-Yowza!
-Yowza!", for the character in the film.
+It occurs throughout the film, as passages appear foreshadowing the fate of Robert, just before the tragic ending.
+Co-star Young was noted for his deep characterization of Rocky: he patterned his character after the bandleader and radio personality Ben Bernie, and used Bernie's famous catchphrase, "Yowzah!
+Yowzah!
+Yowzah!", for the character in the film.

 Soundtrack

 The film's soundtrack features numerous standards from the era.
 These include: